Mathematical theory of deep learning: Generalization bounds from covering numbers

 where $B_\eps(x) = \set{ z \in X}{ d(z,x) \leq \eps}$, the $\eps$-covering number of $A$ in $X$.
 In case $X$ or $d$ are clear from context, we also write $\mathcal{G}(A, \eps, d)$ or $\mathcal{G}(A, \eps, X)$ instead of $\mathcal{G}(A, \eps, (X,d))$. \end{definition}

 A visualization of Definition \ref{def:coveringNumber} is given in Figure \ref{fig:vizOfCovNum}.

-As we will see, it is possible to upper bound the $\eps$-covering numbers of neural networks as a subset of $L^\infty([0,1]^d)$, assuming the weights are confined to a fixed bounded set.
+As we will see, for Lipschitz continuous activation functions, it is possible to upper bound the $\eps$-covering numbers of neural networks as a subset of $C^0([0,1]^d)$ assuming the weights are confined to a fixed bounded set.
 The precise estimates are postponed to Section \ref{sec:estimateOfCoveringNumbers}.
 Before that, let us show how a finite covering number facilitates a generalization bound.
 We only consider Euclidean feature spaces $X$ in the following result.
 A more general version could be easily derived.
+For the statement, recall that for $h:X\to\R$, $\norm[\infty]{h}\dfn \sup_{x\in X}|h(x)|$ denotes the supremum norm.